 Alice Paul is one of the most important leaders and strategists remembered for her work for passage of the 19th amendment.
 She is remembered for her diligence in encouraging the Senate to pass a national amendment for women’s right to vote and for urging women’s rights in civil rights acts and United Nations documents.
 She is also credited for writing the ERA amendment.
 Through peaceful and legal actions such as parades, picketing, lobbying, incarceration, petitions and hunger strikes, she greatly helped to amend the Constitution and equalize the rights of citizens.

 A distinguished American jurist renowned for her many accomplishments is Supreme Court Justice, Ruth Bader Ginsburg.
 Appointed to the nation’s highest court by President Clinton, Ginsberg championed women’s right to pro-choice, gender discrimination, search and seizure and international law.

 Noor Inayat Khan

 Noor Inayat Khan, a British member of the Special Operations Executive, is best know for serving three times longer than other spies during WW II.
 Born of American and Indian descent she was sent to France to aid the French Resistance.
-As Britain’s first woman Muslim war hero she was posthumously awarded the George Cross.
-She was probably betrayed by a double agent, captured and executed at Dachau days before liberation.
+As Britain’s first female Muslim war hero she was posthumously awarded the George Cross.
+Nobody knows for certain but, she was probably betrayed by a double agent, captured and executed at Dachau days before liberation.